ed-syspertec/Virtel/docs/_build/html/_sources/manuals/virtel/Virtel457UG/User_Guide.rst.txt

 2. The pathname /VIRT3270+TSO identifies a Virtel HTML page TEMPLATE (VIRT3270) and a transaction.
 In this case the transaction is TSO.
 Virtel, through its configuration, recognizes the TSO transaction as being a VTAM application and initiates a VTAM session with TSO.

 3. A VTAM connection is established between TSO and Virtel with Virtel acting as a virtual terminal relay between the browser and TSO.
-Subsequent HTML pages received from the browser will now be converted to 3270 datastreams and will be sent to TSO as if they had come from a 3270 terminal.
-3270 datastreams sent by the TSO application will be converted into HTML pages using the VIRT3270 template and sent to the browser.
+Subsequent HTML pages received from the browser will now be converted to 3270 data streams and will be sent to TSO as if they had come from a 3270 terminal.
+3270 data streams sent by the TSO application will be converted into HTML pages using the VIRT3270 template and sent to the browser.

 4. TSO responds to the session request and sends a 3270 screen to Virtel.

-5. Virtel, acting as a SLU in the VTAM session, receives the 3270 datastream from the host and constructs a HTML web-page incorporating the 3270 data.
+5. Virtel, acting as a SLU in the VTAM session, receives the 3270 data stream from the host and constructs a HTML web-page incorporating the 3270 data.
 It uses the HTML page VIRT3270 as a template.
 Virtel pages are maintained on a VSAM file known as a TRSF.

 6. The constructed HTML page is sent to the users browser.